Luzefiru/cloudflared-termux-install-script/README.md

 ./install-cloudflared.sh
 ```

-- ⏳ This step may take a few minutes while Cloudflared is compiled.
+- ⏳ This step may take a few minutes while `cloudflared` is being compiled.

 ### Step 4: Verify the installation